-This DIY Over-sized Wall Art is so cheap and easy to make, you will find yourself addicted to making them for every room in the house.
-This is one of the easiest and cheapest methods I use to decorate our home with artwork.
-I’ve tried canvas from art stores and used scrap wood (like wood pallets) but this method to make wall art is my favorite and totally transforms the space!
+These DIY Farmhouse Signs are so cheap and easy to make, you will find yourself addicted to making them for every room in the house.
+This is one of the easiest and cheapest methods I use to decorate the walls in our home.
+I’ve tried canvas from art stores and used scrap wood (like wood pallets) but this method with How To Make A Farmhouse Wood Sign is my favorite and totally transforms the space!

 You don’t even need a saw to cut the wood!
 You could literally make this wooden wall art in your kitchen in less than an hour!

 My favorite online resource to find SVG files to make Cricut craft projects is DesignBundles.net!–>>Click here to see the latest bundle with the best SVG files online!